lbl-srg/obc/specification/source/executiveSummary.rst

 Guideline Project Committee 36 which develops high performance control sequences.
 The following items resulted from this project phase:

+* Definition of use cases and processes related to controls design and implementation.

 * Definition and documentation of the semantics and syntax of |CDL| and of its JSON export format.